vanya2305/vanya2305/README.md

 ### Hi there 👋

+There are two scripts one for debian-based distributions and second for redhat

 <!--
 **vanya2305/vanya2305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.